brightspot/react-examples/client-authentication-csr/README.md

 The following is a suggestion for learning more about client authentication with JS Classes and Brightspot:

-1. Try adding a second API key to the Client Auth API Client and update the environment variables to use the new key.
+- Consider a case where an endpoint is used by more than one front end application.
+Try adding a second API key to the API Client and update the environment variables to use the new key.

 ## Troubleshooting